swamp-lang/website/content/specification/_index.md

 }   // power_up is automatically cleaned up here
 ```

+### Mutability and Reference Rules

+Swamp uses a unique approach to managing mutability that prioritizes safety and clarity:

+- Everything is immutable (read-only) by default.
+This immutability-first approach prevents accidental modifications and makes your code easier to reason about.

+- Mutability (write access) is explicitly declared with mut.
+When you need a variable that can change, you must declare this intention clearly.

+- Mutable references are requested with &.
+The & operator is used when you need to temporarily give write access to a function or a specific scope.
+This is called "borrowing" - you're lending out the ability to modify your data for a short period.

+- References can only be used in specific contexts and cannot be stored.
+This prevents many common memory safety issues found in other languages.

+Swamp encourages an "immutability-first" approach to software design.
+We recommend keeping variables immutable by default and only introducing mutability when needed.

 ### Variable Type Annotation

 Swamp supports type inference by automatically deducing a variable's type from its assigned value.
 However, there are times when the variable's type is not obvious—especially when initializing a variable with a optional type value like `none`, an empty vector `[]`, or an empty map `[:]`.
 In those cases, you can explicitly specify the variable's type using type annotation.